hxrdtxlxvx/hxrdtxlxvx/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Thai Language and Area Studies in HUFS
+- 🌱 I’m currently learning Thai Studies in HUFS
 - 👯 I’m looking to collaborate on making games
 - 🤔 I’m looking for help with Front-end development
 - 💬 Ask me about Thai language